dabrahams/www.boostcon.com/content/pages/program/call-for-sessions.rst

 **Presentations** focus on a practitioner’s ideas and experience with anything relevant to Boost and Boost users.

 **Panels** feature three or four people presenting their ideas and experiences relating to Boost's relevant, controversial, emerging, or unresolved issues.
 Panels may be conducted in several ways, such as comparative, analytic, or historic.

 **Tutorials** are formally prepared sessions at which instructors teach conference participants specific Boost-relevant skills.

-**Workshops** provide an active arena for advancements in Boost-relevent topics.
+**Workshops** provide an active arena for advancements in Boost-relevant topics.
 Workshops provide the opportunity for experienced practitioners to develop new ideas about a topic of common interest and experience.

 **Author's Corner Presentations** focus on tips on usage and design.
 In addition, we're looking to uncover the hidden design gems hidden in boost libraries -- see below for more.

 Other formats may also be of interest.
 Don't hold back a proposal just because it doesn't fit into a pigeonhole.